ANALYTICS SOLUTIONS2025-09-13⏱️ 4 min read

 • Are we a B-to-C Business?

-• Does my business need to track events that happen in real-time such as financial transactions or even equipment failure?
+• Does my business need to track real-time events, such as financial transactions or equipment failure?

 • What data streams does my organization have at present?